redhat-sap/sap-edge/README.md

 Before the pipeline can run, the OpenShift project where your pipeline executes must contain the necessary secrets.
 If they do not exist, you will need to create them.

-##### 1. Cluster Information Secret
+##### 1. Cluster Information ConfigMap and EIC Auth Secret

-This secret holds the configuration for the specific cluster environment you are targeting.
+This configmap holds the configuration for the specific cluster environment you are targeting.

 **Example `cluster-info-configmap.yaml`:**
 ```yaml